-I used the site, pictured below, to translate my final blog post back to markdown by pasting into the left column and copying the results on the right to the GitHub editor.
+I used the site pictured below to translate my final blog post back to markdown by pasting it into the left column and copying the results on the GitHub editor’s right.

 The results below are the final version of the documentation.
 The key was that I was able to take HTML, translate it to Markdown and create the start of a Wiki.

 As pictured above, this creates user-friendly documentation.
 Don’t forget to also save the Markdown file in your repository so that the user downloading your GitHub project also has a copy.

 After discovering the tab, I have started using this feature to include documentation and project info with my repositories rather than solely relying on my website.
 However, having your own website also has its advantages.